jesuispy/networking-101-gcp-sheet/README.md

 * **Multiprotocol label switching (MPLS)**: This is a switching method that uses labels instead of IP information to transmit packets across the backbone core at high speed.
 * **Bidirectional Forwarding Detection (BFD)**: This is a protocol that detects failure quickly on links when enabled.
 In GCP you can use this [feature](https://cloud.google.com/network-connectivity/docs/router/concepts/bfd) with Cloud Router.

+### Data Center Networking

+* **Optical switch circuit**: Maps optical input to output ports to form a connection. [<sup>:link:</sup>](https://cloud.google.com/network-connectivity/docs/interconnect/concepts/dedicated-overview)
+* **Wave division multiplexing**: WDM technology allows you to combine multiple optical signal onto a single optical fiber. [<sup>:link:</sup>](https://cloud.google.com/network-connectivity/docs/interconnect/concepts/partner-overview)
+* **Clos topology**: A non blocking, multistage switching network, used in  data center switching fabrics.
+* **Merchant switch silicon**: Chip made by 3Ps that are sold to any consumers to design a product based on it. [<sup>:link:</sup>](https://cloud.google.com/network-connectivity/docs/vpn/concepts/overview)
+* **Data Center fabric**: This is a Data Center design comprised of leaf and spine switches that allows low latency and scalable data center operations.  [<sup>:link:</sup>](https://cloud.google.com/network-connectivity/docs/carrier-peering)
+* **Top of Rack switches**: These switch are placed in the same rack as other equipment to connect all equipment in the rack and to connect to other TOR switches in the Data Center.  [<sup>:link:</sup>](https://cloud.google.com/network-connectivity/docs/direct-peering)
+* **OpenFlow**: OpenFlow is a communications protocol that allows network controllers to directly program the network forwarding plane. [<sup>:link:</sup>](https://cloud.google.com/network-connectivity/docs/interconnect/concepts/partner-overview)
+* **Leaf and Spine**: A two layer full mesh topology.
+Has leaf switches and spine switches.
+* **East West traffic**: Communication traffic flow between devices in a data center. [<sup>:link:</sup>](https://cloud.google.com/network-connectivity/docs/vpn/concepts/overview)
+* **North South traffic**: In and out communication traffic flow between data center and outside networks.  [<sup>:link:</sup>](https://cloud.google.com/network-connectivity/docs/carrier-peering)
+* **Colocation**: 3P Data Center facilities where multiple tenants can house their data center equipment.  [<sup>:link:</sup>](https://cloud.google.com/network-connectivity/docs/direct-peering)

 ### Connectivity and Hybrid connectivity

 * **Dedicated Interconnect**: Dedicated connection between Google and your private network.
 Available from 10 GBit/s to 100 GBit/s.
 Has high availability configuration and you can use multiple links. [<sup>:link:</sup>](https://cloud.google.com/network-connectivity/docs/interconnect/concepts/dedicated-overview)
 * **Partner Interconnect**: Highly available connection between Google and your network provisioned through a Service Provider.
 Available from 50 MBit/s to 10 GBit/s.
 Has high availability configuration and you can use multiple links. [<sup>:link:</sup>](https://cloud.google.com/network-connectivity/docs/interconnect/concepts/partner-overview)
+* **Cross-Cloud Interconnect**: A new service that offers a dedicated connection between Google and your other Cloud provider network.
+Available from 10 Gbps to 100 Gbps.
+Has high availability configurations and you can use multiple links. [<sup>:link:</sup>](https://cloud.google.com/network-connectivity/docs/interconnect/concepts/cci-overview)
 * **Virtual private network (VPN)**: This offers a secure connection between two locations over a secure IPSEC tunnel.
 * **Cloud VPN**: Google Cloud VPN service. [<sup>:link:</sup>](https://cloud.google.com/network-connectivity/docs/vpn/concepts/overview)
 * **Carrier Peering**: Google Cloud service that enables you to access Google Workspace and other Google apps via service provider connection.  [<sup>:link:</sup>](https://cloud.google.com/network-connectivity/docs/carrier-peering)